On equilibrium states of fluid membranes: Abstract

 \section{Abstract}

-The paper studies equilibrium configurations of inextensible elastic membranes exhibiting lateral fluidity.
-Differential equations governing the mechanical equilibrium are derived using a continuum description of the membrane motions given by the surface Navier--Stokes equations with bending forces.
-Equilibrium conditions are found to be independent of lateral viscosity and relate tension, pressure and tangential velocity of the fluid.
-The conditions yield that only surfaces with Killing vector fields, such as axisymmetric shapes, can support non-zero stationary flow of mass.
-A shape equation is derived that extends a classical Helfrich model with area constraint to membranes of non-negligible mass.
-A simple numerical method to compute solutions of the shape equation is suggested.
-Numerical experiments reveal a diverse family of equilibrium configurations.
+The paper studies the equilibrium configurations of inextensible elastic membranes exhibiting lateral fluidity.
+Using a continuum description of the membrane's motions based on the surface Navier--Stokes equations with bending forces, the paper derives differential equations governing the mechanical equilibrium.
+The equilibrium conditions are found to be independent of lateral viscosity and relate tension, pressure, and tangential velocity of the fluid.
+These conditions suggest that either the lateral fluid motion ceases or non-decaying stationary flow of mass can only be supported by surfaces with Killing vector fields, such as axisymmetric shapes.
+A shape equation is derived that extends the classical Helfrich model with an area constraint to membranes of non-negligible mass.
+Furthermore, the paper suggests a simple numerical method to compute solutions of the shape equation.
+Numerical experiments conducted reveal a diverse family of equilibrium configurations.
+The stability of equilibrium states involving lateral flow of mass remains an unresolved question.